 This is an excellent event for those looking to test or fine tune their night running skills.
 First time running in the dark?
 First time using a headlamp to navigate?
 Trying to practice staying up all night for your next ultra?
 This race aims to prepare you for your longer races later in the season.
 The Sunrise Scramble is a fun, safe way to hit the trails in the twilight.

-Our home base will be the Two Moons Campground and runners will head out on loops of varying distances (from 1-13 miles).
+Our home base will be the Two Moon Campground and runners will head out on loops of varying distances (from 1-13 miles).
 The idea will be to time your loops so that you finish all that you are aiming for before the sun officially pokes it’s head out.
 We have three different timed event lengths that you can sign up for 3 hours, 5 Hours, and ~10 hours.
 The full length event will be from sunset to sunrise which is about 10 hours that evening.

 For More information on the park: https://wyoparks.wyo.gov/index.php/places-to-go/glendo